 Wine consumption is growing rapidly in Asian markets.
 By 2020, China is expected to surpass the U.S. as the world's third-largest largest wine importer.
 The fast growing middle class is driving the demand for premium alcohol.
 Last year, China imported $1.1 billion worth of spirits globally.

-UPS will now ship wine, beer and liquor to consumers and businesses in 11 countries throughout Asia Pacific including: China, Hong Kong, Japan, Macau, New Zealand, Philippines, Singapore, South Korea, Taiwan and Thailand.
+UPS will now ship wine, beer and liquor to consumers and businesses in 11 countries or territories throughout Asia Pacific including: China, Hong Kong, Japan, Macau, New Zealand, Philippines, Singapore, South Korea, Taiwan and Thailand.
 In Malaysia, only businesses can import wine and beer.